landingbj/lagi/README.md

 The Lag[i] project also provides multiple RESTful API interfaces, facilitating users to integrate AI services into their own applications.
 We have prepared detailed [API documentation](docs/API_en.md) for developers, which you can refer to understand how to use these APIs to enrich your application features.

 ### Integration

 To help you better understand and use Lag[i], we have provided you with an exhaustive [Guide documentation](docs/guide_en.md).
 You can refer to the documentation to understand the structure and content of the project so that you can quickly invoke the relevant functionality and develop large model applications efficiently.

-If you wish to integrate Lag[i] into your project.You can refer to our [Integration help documentation](https://github.com/landingbj/lagi/blob/main/docs/guide_en.md#quick-integrate-into-your-existing-project)，To help you quickly integrate Lag[i] into your project.
+If you wish to integrate Lag[i] into your project.You can refer to our [Integration documentation](https://github.com/landingbj/lagi/blob/main/docs/guide_en.md#quick-integrate-into-your-existing-project)，To help you quickly integrate Lag[i] into your project.